xMadHack/ImageWarp/Readme.md

 # Xmh Tools
 A tools suite for image processing.

 Project hosted at: https://github.com/xMadHack/ImageWarp
+For more information of the project and the tools, visit the wiki: https://github.com/xMadHack/ImageWarp

 Included features:
 - Enables generation of **DDS files thumbnails** in window explorer (including compressed formats)